JustinGausin/JustinGausin.github.io/_posts/2023-09-02-Chromatic-Analysis-For-Scene-Detection.md

 This research was inspired by Tommaso Buonocore's work, adding machine learning and genomic data science capabilities.
 You can find more information in his write-up, Part 1 and Part 2.
 We initially attempted to use Buonocore's R package, chromaR, and its movie database but encountered issues with dependencies.
 Therefore, we approached Part 1 with some modifications.

+While pattern-matching tools like grep or regex are typically used for such tasks, our project prioritized closeness over exactness.Pattern matching tools like regex focus on exact matches, whereas in sequence alignment, a scoring matrix assesses closeness by considering matches, mismatches, and gaps.
+This approach allows for the inclusion of noise during data extraction and transformation, which aligns with the project's objectives.
 ## Extraction

 The data, consisting of RGB values, were extracted from all the frames from a